Home Learn Unlocking the Potential of Multicap Funds

 On the other hand, multi-cap funds have no such restrictions and can allocate their assets across market capitalizations at their discretion.
 While flexi-cap funds offer greater flexibility in asset allocation, multi-cap funds may offer better diversification benefits due to their ability to invest across market capitalizations.

-Multi cap funds provide investors with the potential for higher returns, risk management through diversification, and flexibility in portfolio composition.
+Multi-cap funds offer investors the potential for higher returns, risk management through diversification, and flexibility in portfolio composition.
 They offer exposure to companies of different sizes and sectors, thereby reducing the impact of market fluctuations on the portfolio.

 However, it’s important to note that they come with higher expense ratios and can be complex to understand.
 Hence, it is important to do your research and consult with a financial advisor before investing in multi-cap funds.